You’ve seen all the euphoria from people who passed the bar exam.

 Do you see a pattern?
 I’m not just talking out of my ass here.

-🎬 So your action step for today is to find one thing you will try to make the process enjoyable.
-Don’t tell me “play Candy Crush for 5 hours before taking a crack at Evidence.”
+🎬 You’ve wished enough.
+So your action step for today is to find one thing you will try to make this process sustainable.

 This is still going to be a long stretch, though.
 How do you ensure that you keep yourself on pace?
 I’ve said this before: